EndPointCorp/end-point-blog/2026/06/upgrading-rails-5-to-rails-8-with-ai.md

 ---
 author: Edgar Mlowe
-title: "Upgrading Rails 5 to Rails 8 with AI: What Broke After 145 Specs Went Green"
+title: "Upgrading Rails 5 to Rails 8 with AI: What Broke After the Specs Went Green"
-description: "A first-hand AI-assisted Rails 5.0 to Rails 8.1 fresh-app transplant: what broke after 145 specs passed, why the tests missed it, and how we verified the application's highest-risk workflows."
+description: "A first-hand AI-assisted Rails 5.0 to Rails 8.1 fresh-app transplant: what broke after the specs went green, why the tests missed it, and how we verified the application's highest-risk workflows."
 featured:
   endpoint: true
   image_url: /blog/2026/06/upgrading-rails-5-to-rails-8-with-ai/cover.webp